 We're frequently told that we can’t have it all, but just as frequently, that’s a lie.
 You can’t work hard enough to attain a reasonable standard of living and still have a fulfilling life outside.
 You can’t have jelly on your spaghetti.
 You have to choose.
 Corsair seems to disagree, as the K95 Platinum does, indeed, have it all.
 As long as you’re prepared to stump up a frankly eye-watering amount of green.

 Yes, for the price of a Radeon RX 480, you can get a mechanical keyboard with all the trimmings.
 Macro keys, Cherry MX Speed switches, RGB lighting inserted into places you never thought possible.
 Aircraft-grade brushed anodized aluminum.
 Eight whole megabytes of storage for swappable profiles.
 A detachable, double-sided wrist rest.
 An honest-to-goodness, proper USB 2.0 port, instead of a mere “charging” socket.
 A USB cable as thick as your finger, and a metal rolling volume control.
+All this makes it one of the best gaming keyboards you can buy.

 Visually, there’s a hint of the HyperX Alloy FPS we liked so much back in the February issue about the K95 Platinum, its edgeless design meaning the keys stand out proudly from the baseplate, and you can inspect their undersides like an over-friendly drill sergeant.
 The drawback to this kind of design is that it mercilessly exposes any flaws in your keyboard hygiene routine: Blackened grot, bits of old fingernail, and the crumbs of too many hastily eaten burritos will work themselves into the mechanism, or just lie between the keys.
 The caps are easily removed for cleaning, exposing the gray stems of the MX Speed switches.
 These are clickless, like the more common Red variant, but activate after a mere 1.2mm of travel.
 The ubiquity of Cherry switches means the Platinum feels remarkably similar to other keyboards that use the same ones, but the light touch needed on the MX Speeds, mixed with the weightiness of the keyboard base, mean it’s a board that lends itself to quick use, and would make a fine first mechanical keyboard for the novice or upgrader.